 - Alleviating congestion caused by lung infections or colds

 - Inducing vomiting in order to expel infectious parasites or bacteria

-- Curing dysentery from a chacruna root-based remedy
+- Curing dysentery of a chacruna root-based remedy

 Chacruna Side Effects and Precautions

-Because of its natural psychoactive effects, Chacruna side effects can cause hallucinations, dizziness, and emotional aggressiveness.
+Because of its natural psychoactive effects, Chacruna’s side effects can cause hallucinations, dizziness, and emotional aggressiveness.